colinhartigan/blog/content/posts/hello.md

 ---

-It felt good to dump and write for a little bit.
+Wow it feels good to write and gush about what's going on in my life.
 Hopefully I keep up with this!